Yanni Wetzell: South East Melbourne Phoenix (2020–2021)

 On 28 July 2020, Wetzell signed his first professional contract with South East Melbourne Phoenix of the National Basketball League.
 On 16 August 2020, Wetzell exercised the European out clause in his contract and was released by the Phoenix.
 He signed with Riesen Ludwigsburg of the German Basketball Bundesliga on 19 August, but rejoined the Phoenix on 14 October after experiencing passport complications with his move to Europe.
 Wetzell averaged 11.2 points and 6.0 rebounds per game.

 New Zealand Breakers (2021–2022)

 On 2 July 2021, Wetzell signed a three-year deal with the New Zealand Breakers.
 He was released from the remainder of his contract on 15 April 2022 under mutual consent.
-Across 22 games, Wetzell averaged 17.7 points and 8.2 rebounds per game for the Breakers.
+In 22 games, he averaged 17.7 points and 8.2 rebounds per game.

 Saski Baskonia (2022)

 On 15 April 2022, Wetzell signed with Saski Baskonia of the Liga ACB until the end of the 2022–23 season.